-- Student should file a written grade appeal through their Dean of Academic Affairs and Operations who will forward to the appropriate individual. - First level of appeal is to the Program Director or Program Chair, whichever is located on the student's campus.
-For campus-based students who are enrolled in an online course, the first level of appeal is to the online Program Director - Second level of appeal is to the Dean of Academic Affairs and Operations at the South University campus where the student is enrolled. - The third and final level of appeal is to the College/School Dean.
+- Student should file a written grade appeal through their Dean of Academic Affairs and Operations or Campus Director who will forward to the appropriate individual. - First level of appeal is to the Program Director or Program Chair, whichever is located on the student's campus.
+For campus-based students who are enrolled in an online course, the first level of appeal is to the online Program Director - Second level of appeal is to the Dean of Academic Affairs and Operations or Campus Director at the South University campus where the student is enrolled. - The third and final level of appeal is to the College/School Dean.
 The decision of the College/School Dean is final.